jorgeribeiro/personal-page-hugo-academic/content/author/admin/_index.md

 I am Jorge and welcome to my personal page.

-As you can see, it is still in development.
-Some informations are not correct and I am working hard to make it awesome!
+I am Full Stack Developer focused on web applications.
+In my career I have used several technologies to build web apps such as Java, PHP, Laravel, Bootstrap, Bulma, Javascript, Vue.js, Angular and much more.
+I use my spare time to learn new technologies and build useful things for myself and for people in general.
+I have also some interest in Mobile Development.

-Come back later, ok?
+Besides my life as Developer, I also have background with Machine Learning, using Python aside with Keras and TensorFlow.
+I have worked on a few projects and have special ability with Facial Expression Recognition (FER).

 <b>[AOS LEITORES DA LÍNGUA PORTUGUESA / pt-br]</b> </br>
-Também irei fornecer uma versão em português desta página e dos posts, após finalizá-lo.
+Irei fornecer uma versão em português desta página e dos posts, após finalizá-lo.